arishill/commerce-admin-web/README.md

 Aristotle Platform
 ==============================

 Aristotle is a work in progress.
+It is not yet ready for production use, as most features are not in a complete workable state.

 The goal of Aristotle is to be an open source commerce platform for growing businesses.
 We aim to create something that is flexible and easy for developers to use.
 We have a ways to go, but figured it useful to begin making our progress publically available.